BeKingsman/Trend-Follow-Backtesting/README.md

 Multithreading is implemented, each Symbol(stock) is processed on a seprate thread, to speed up the backtesting process.

-Funtion backtest_trend_follow_strategy is implemented using states where - State=0 represents No active buy order or sell order.
+Funtion backtest_trend_follow_strategy is implemented using states where -<br />
+State=0 represents No active buy order or sell order.<br />
-State=1 represents Buy order is executed and waiting to exit position.
+State=1 represents Buy order is executed and waiting to exit position.<br />
-State=2 represents Sell order is executed and waiting to exit position.
+State=2 represents Sell order is executed and waiting to exit position.<br />

 Variables Used
-SYMBOLS  - List of all Stock symbols from yahoo finance we wish to backtest on.
+SYMBOLS  - List of all Stock symbols from yahoo finance we wish to backtest on.<br />
-DATA_RANGE - Range of historial data to use, example "5y" represents past 5 year data.
+DATA_RANGE - Range of historial data to use, example "5y" represents past 5 year data.<br />
-DATA_INTERVAL = Interval of downloaded data, "1d" represents daily price data.
+DATA_INTERVAL = Interval of downloaded data, "1d" represents daily price data.<br />
-LOOKBACK_PERIOD = Period to compare current price from.
+LOOKBACK_PERIOD = Period to compare current price from.<br />
-ENTER_TRIGGER_PERCENTAGE = Percentage change that trigger to enter a trade.
+ENTER_TRIGGER_PERCENTAGE = Percentage change that trigger to enter a trade.<br />
-EXIT_TRIGGER_PERCENTAGE =  Percentage change that trigger to exit a trade.
+EXIT_TRIGGER_PERCENTAGE =  Percentage change that trigger to exit a trade.<br />
 TARGET_PERCENTAGE = Target Percentage that trigger to exit a trade.

 To run the code